yytsai171/SHP/README.md

 SHECP is strongest at small budgets, where its early high exploration rate resembles SHLCP, before its accuracy converges toward SHHCP's as epsilon decays.
-See `scripts/model/personalised_strategies.py` for the exact selection-rule implementation and the thesis's Chapter 4 for the full empirical comparison.
+See `scripts/model/personalised_strategies.py` for the exact selection-rule implementation and the paper's Chapter 4 for the full empirical comparison.

 ### Incremental partial-SGD update